National Health Service (England): Charitable funds

 There are over 300 official NHS charities in England and Wales.
-Collectively, they hold assets in excess of £2 billion and have an annual income in excess of £300 million.
-Some NHS charities have their own independent board of trustees whilst in other cases the relevant NHS trust acts as a corporate trustee.
+Collectively, they hold assets over £2 billion and have an annual income of over £300 million.
+Some NHS charities have their independent board of trustees whilst in other cases the relevant NHS trust acts as a corporate trustee.
 Charitable funds are typically used for medical research, larger items of medical equipment, aesthetic and environmental improvements, or services that increase patient comfort.

 In addition to official NHS charities, many other charities raise funds that are spent through the NHS, particularly in connection with medical research and capital appeals.

-Regional lotteries were also common for fundraising, and in 1988, a National Health Service Lottery was approved by the government, before being found illegal.
+Regional lotteries were also common for fundraising, and in 1988, a National Health Service Lottery was approved by the government before being found illegal.
 The idea continued to become the National Lottery.

 Outsourcing and privatisation

-Although the NHS routinely outsources the equipment and products that it uses and dentistry, eye care, pharmacy and most GP practices are provided by the private sector, the outsourcing of hospital health care has always been controversial.
+Although the NHS routinely outsources the equipment and products that it uses and dentistry, eye care, pharmacy, and most GP practices are provided by the private sector, the outsourcing of hospital health care has always been controversial.
 The involvement of private companies regularly draws the suspicion of NHS staff, the media and the public.

-Outsourcing and privatisation has increased in recent years, with NHS spending to the private sector rose from £4.1 billion in 2009–10 to £8.7 billion in 2015–16.
-The King's Fund's January 2015 report on the Coalition Government's 2012 reforms concluded that while marketisation had increased, claims of mass privatisation were exaggerated.
-Private firms provide services in areas such as community service, general practise and mental health care.
-An article in The Independent suggested that the private sector tends to choose to deliver the services that are the most profitable, additionally because the private sector does not have intensive care facilities if things go wrong.
+Outsourcing and privatization have increased in recent years, with NHS spending on the private sector rising from £4.1 billion in 2009–10 to £8.7 billion in 2015–16.
+The King's Fund's January 2015 report on the Coalition Government's 2012 reforms concluded that while marketization had increased, claims of mass privatization were exaggerated.
+Private firms provide services in areas such as community service, general practice and mental health care.
+An article in The Independent suggested that the private sector tends to choose to deliver the services that are the most profitable, additionally, because the private sector does not have intensive care facilities if things go wrong.